lorossi/better-lists/README.md

 # Better Lists

-A simple implementation of Doubly linked lists in C.
+A simple implementation of doubly linked lists in C.

 I made this mostly because I was bored, but I went on because I took this as a challenge.
 When I first studied C at university (it was my first year!), I couldn't get linked lists to work.
 It's a very satisfying goal to reach, about 5 years (and a degree) later.